Guide to the Examination of Research Students

 1.2 Chair of Examining Board

-1.2.1 A proposed Chair would normally:
+1.2.1 The Chair will normally:

 - Be a member of staff employed at Swansea University with sufficient seniority and experience to be able to command authority;